Mahavir Balaji Temple Karharia

 The temple is dedicated to Shri Shri 1008 Sitaram bhakt Mahavir Balaji (another name for Shree Hanuman Jee).
 Unlike similar religious sites, it is located in a village rather than the countryside.
 Its reputation for ritualistic healing and exorcism of evil spirits attracts many pilgrims from Banka, Bhagalpur and Munger districts and elsewhere.
 The old village, Karharia, is located near the west side of the small hill of Fullidumar, which is about 8 km away.
 It is located approximately 500 meters east of the mini block of Maldih Panchayat of Shambhunj main block.
 Local people worship this Hindu deity every day, and address this village square by the name of Bajrangali Chowk Karharia.

 Personnel

 The temple is well-known, especially in the southern parts of Bihar.
-The temple's first mahant was Smt.
-Sawitri Devi.
-The present mahant is Shri Ganourjee.
-Shri strictly follows a vegetarian diet and reads holy books.
+The temple's first mahant was Shri Ganesh Puri ji Maharaj.
+The present mahant is Shri Naresh Puri ji Maharaj strictly follows a vegetarian diet and reads holy books.
 His small business sells tea and betel.